 For well over a decade now, various forces in the UK have been trying to develop advanced conversion technology (ACT) for the treatment of residual waste as an alternative to landfill or mass-burn incineration.

-Not Much Real Progress on ACT in the UK Since 2003
+Not Much Real Progress on Advanced Conversion Technologies in the UK Since 2003

 Rather than directly releasing energy, the processes produce ‘syngas', made up of hydrogen and carbon monoxide, which can be used to produce energy through steam turbines, for instance, or can, in theory, be used directly as a fuel, which would result in higher conversion efficiencies. via resource.co